Thezap/build_env_pubspec/README.md

 # Acknowledgements

 This package is based on [`build_version`](https://pub.dev/packages/build_version).
 Thank you for the original author, [Kevin Moore](https://pub.dev/publishers/j832.com/packages).
 It also includes fixes to the original repository from [Alexey Knyazev](https://github.com/lexaknyazev/build_version/tree/custom-name-source-gen).

-If you find code or instructions that were not updated, open an issue, or ping me on [Twitter](https://twitter.com/serial_dev).
-I appreciate your help in making this package better.
+I could not have created this package without their original work.